Hexagon1296/ExplodoNum.js/README.md

 - ...(10{a<sub>3</sub>})<sup>b<sub>3</sub></sup>(10{a<sub>2</sub>})<sup>b<sub>2</sub></sup>(10{a<sub>1</sub>})<sup>b<sub>1</sub></sup>b<sub>0</sub> if a<sub>0</sub> = 0
 - ...(10{a<sub>3</sub>})<sup>b<sub>3</sub></sup>(10{a<sub>2</sub>})<sup>b<sub>2</sub></sup>(10{a<sub>1</sub>})<sup>b<sub>1</sub></sup>(10{a<sub>0</sub>})<sup>b<sub>0</sub></sup>10 otherwise

-If you are not planning to make something to the scale of (True Infinity)[https://reinhardt-c.github.io/TrueInfinity], then use other libraries, such as, in ascending order:
+If you are not planning to make something to the scale of [True Infinity](https://reinhardt-c.github.io/TrueInfinity), then use other libraries, such as, in ascending order:

 - [break_infinity.js](https://github.com/Patashu/break_infinity.js) by Patashu - e9e15
 - [decimal.js](https://github.com/MikeMcl/decimal.js) by MikeMcl - e9e15